 When Alabama consumers are sued, one of the first questions people ask is “What is the statute of limitations” on collection suits brought by debt buyers.
 Let’s take a moment and examine this question.

-Third, the reason this is such a critical question is because a suit brought after the statute of limitations has expired is due to be dismissed and the debt buyer (and often the lawyer who brought the suit) can be sued under the Fair Debt Collection Practices Act (FDCPA) as it violates the FDCPA to file suit after the SOL has expired.
+Third, the reason this is such a critical question is because a suit brought after the statute of limitations has expired is due to be dismissed.
+This means the case will be over.
+You win.

 With this said, let’s now look at what the SOL is in Alabama for collection suits.

 Normally in Alabama a breach of contract action is a six year statute of limitations.
-We see some original creditors (Capital One, Citibank, etc) sue under this but it is not common to see debt buyers sue under this because they rarely have the documents to support making such a claim.
+We see some original creditors (Capital One, Citibank, etc) sue under this and it used to be that debt buyers would not because they rarely have the documents to support making such a claim.
 But now they do make this claim even though they still have problems with the documents.
 We won’t go into these details as they are beyond the topic of limitations but we can discuss these by phone with you.